Wolfgang Mommsen: Biography

 In Mommsen's view, the foreign policy of the German Empire was driven by domestic concerns, as the German elite sought distractions abroad to hold off demands for democracy at home.
 For Mommsen, the major responsibility for the outbreak of the First World War rested on Germany's shoulders.
 Furthermore, the November Revolution of 1918 did not go far enough and allowed the pre-1918 elite to continue to dominate German life, thus leading inevitably to Nazi Germany.
-Mommsen has written books condemning appeasement.
+Mommsen wrote various books condemning appeasement.

-In the Historikerstreit ("historians' dispute"), Mommsen took the position that the Holocaust was a uniquely-evil event and should not be compared to the Stalinist Terror in the Soviet Union.
+In the Historikerstreit ("historians' dispute"), Mommsen took the position that the Holocaust was a uniquely evil event and should not be compared to the Stalinist Terror in the Soviet Union.

-In 1998, several younger German historians criticized Mommsen for not denouncing the Nazi past of his mentors as a university student in the 1950s.
+Mommsen served as an editor for the Max Weber-Gesamtausgabe project, which was a republication of all of Max Weber's writings.
+The project concluded in 2020 and contains forty-five volumes.

+He drowned in a swimming accident in the Baltic Sea on 11 August 2004.